packit/packit.dev/docs/fedora-releases-guide/non-divergent-dist-git-branches.md

 ---
-title: non-divergent dist-git branches
+title: Non-divergent dist-git branches
 sidebar_position: 7
 ---

-# non-divergent dist-git branches
+# Non-divergent dist-git branches

 To prevent your dist-git branches from diverging, you can use the following `dist_git_branches` syntax: